dongmingh/v1performance/README.md

     - Create your own version of PTEMgr.txt (if use pte_mgr.sh), runCases.txt and User Input json files, according to the test requirements.
 Use the desired chaincode name, channel name, organizations, etc. Using the information in your own network profiles, remember to "create" all channels, and "join" and "install" for each org, to ensure all peers are set up correctly.
 Additional information can be found below.

 ## Running PTE

 Before attempting to run PTE ensure your network is running!
 If you do not have access to a Fabric network, please see the section on [Creating a local Fabric network](#creating-a-local-fabric-network).

 ### Usage
-There are two ways of executing PTE: pte_mgr.sh and pte_driver.sh. pte_mgr.sh can be used to manage multiple PTEs while pte_driver.sh can manage one PTE.
+There are two ways to execute PTE: pte_mgr.sh and pte_driver.sh. pte_mgr.sh can be used to manage multiple PTEs while pte_driver.sh can only manage one PTE.

 ##### pte_mgr.sh